 The dog days of summer are finally in the rearview mirror.
 Even though the temperature is falling, your home and furnace will still be called upon to work hard in the coming months.
 October is National Energy Awareness Month, and now is a good time to consider what projects you can do to help improve the energy efficiency of your home.

 Home energy saving tips

 These 5 useful tips and recommendations will help you save energy and lower your utility bills during the winter months – and all year long.

-- Take the steps to weatherize your home.
+Take the steps to weatherize your home.
 Replace worn weather-stripping around doors and windows to stop cold air from leaking into your home.
 You can also insulate your attic.
 While this is the largest up-front cost on the list, insulation can pay for itself in as little as one year with savings of up to 30 percent on your monthly utility bill.
-MidAmerican Energy also offers insulation rebates to qualified homeowners.

 With the right preparation, you can optimize your home’s energy efficiency, indoor comfort and system performance all year long.